 From here, you can look down at the Diyaluma Falls Bridge that you started from.
-That is, if you’re no acrophobe!
-It’s an undescribable feeling sitting on top of the cliff, looking out on the scenery in front of you.
+That is if you’re no acrophobe!
+It’s an indescribable feeling sitting on top of the cliff, looking out at the scenery in front of you.
 It almost feels like you’re on top of the world!

 There is a series of cascading pools here but as it is so close to the edge, and with the gushing water, I really would not recommend swimming here.

 Diyaluma Falls Pools

 Once you’re done with the cliff, you can head inwards and follow along the river.
 After 5 minutes, you’ll find yourself at the base of a smaller waterfall.
 This pool is much safer for swimming, so I spent the majority of my time here.

 At the top of this waterfall were pools that were deep enough for jumping.
 There were a lot more people up there, but I much preferred the peacefulness down here.
 To get up to the upper pools, just follow along on the same path for about another 5 minutes.

 I really could’ve spent an entire day here, but unfortunately, we had to make our way to our next destination.
 In total, we spent 3 hours here inclusive of the hike, so if you are short on time too, you could totally squeeze this into your itinerary because I would highly recommend not missing out on this incredible experience!